MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

     :::image type="content" source="media/tutorial-dataverse/add-columns.png" alt-text="Add new columns to a new table.":::

-1. Repeat the previous step until you have created all the columns required for your table.
+1. Repeat the previous step until you've created all the columns required for your table.

 ## Create a Dataverse view

 A Dataverse view is essentially a query to display specific rows and columns of data from a Dataverse table.
-When you create a view, you specify certain criteria such as which columns to show, how the records are sorted, and how the rows are filtered (for example, you may want to only show records that have certain criteria, like events a date happening in the future).
+When you create a view, you specify certain criteria such as which columns to show, how the records are sorted, and how the rows are filtered (for example, you may want to only show records that have certain criteria, like events a date happening at a future date).

 This view will be used to configure a list on a webpage.

-In this section you will use the Data workspace to create a Dataverse view.
+In this section, you'll use the Data workspace to create a Dataverse view.

 1. Select the table from the list of tables in **Data** workspace to which you want to create a new view.